mpieszczyk/bootcamp-js/README.md

 # bootcamp-js

-6 weeks of learning JS
+Repo with tasks from 6 weeks JavaScript bootcamp.